amaurea/openssh/README.md

 ## Motivation

 I log in to a server ``remote`` using a time-consuming authentication process.
 Thankfully ControlMaster allows me to keep the connection open, reducing how often I need to go through this process.
 However, this doesn't work as well on a laptop, where the connection drops when I close the lid.
 My stationary computer ``middle`` doesn't have this problem.
 So I would like to use ControlMaster to keep a connection open on ``middle``, and then log in to ``remote`` via middle.
 This sounds like a job for ProxyJump, but that just does netcat-like forwarding.
-I couldn't figure out a way to make this work with remote-command either.
+I couldn't figure out a way to make this work with ProxyCommand either.
 One could use port forwarding tricks, but I preferred a solution without any extra listening ports to worry about.

 RemoteCommand sounds like it would to the trick, and for simple use cases it does: